teambit/bit/docs/getting-started.md

 * You can also add a scope from another machine via ssh.

-`bit remote add ssh://</path/to/scope> --global`
+`bit remote add ssh://user@server</path/to/scope> --global`

 * Important note about ssh!
-If you write the path without the third `/`, you'll start from the home directory.

-`ssh://path/to/scope` === `~/path/to.scope`
+`ssh://user@server</path/to/scope>` === `/path/to.scope`

 `ssh:///path/to/scope>` === `/path/to.scope`

 * If you don't use the `--global` flag, the remote is added to a specific project.

-`bit remote add ssh://</path/to/scope>`
+`bit remote add ssh://user@server</path/to/scope>`

 ## Export a component

-Remote scopes allow you to use the components they contain in any repository or project.
-They also allow you to collaborate with others while using and managing your components together.
+Exporting your components to a remote scope enables reusability.
+It allows you and others to import them from a different repositories and modify them when needed.

 **Important -  If you don't have a remote scope yet, please create one on [Setup a remote scope](#setup-a-remote-scope)**